A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 Whether or not you check the box, remember that the program treats today as the starting point for its projections.
 At some future date you'll need to update your plan based on any changes to your financial circumstances.
 Between now and then, some of what were just possibilities will have crystallised into certainties.
 When you re-optimise you strategy, your results should become more reliable.

 A: The pension figures you entered for employments and self-employments represent what you're currently paying in.
 The strategy, on the other hand, is telling you a target percentage, which could represent more or less than you're currently paying in.
 If it's more, then when the program projects your plan into the future it will use the higher amount, subject to sufficient funds being available.

 In fact, even this percentage may be exceeded if there are surplus funds to invest, since the program attempts to mitigate income tax via tax-efficient investments.
-However this is capped via the strategy setting for the maximum percentage of earnings.
-A cap is not important for all members.
-The reason a cap might be important would be to avoid exceeding the pension lifetime allowance, or to avoid cash flow problems.
+However, this is capped via the strategy setting for the maximum percentage of earnings.
+For some members the cap might be important to avoid cash flow problems before retirement.